joanDeveloper/React_Redux_Odoo8/README.md

     3. Create Api view to make a CRUD from the backend Odoo
     4. Check token if expired or if it is invalid by the secret (middleware)
     5. Autocomplete React-material-ui
-    6. Design web with sass
+    6. Design web with scss (mixins, transforms, animations, media queries)
+    7. Show offers (from backend Odoo you can control it)
+    8. React Hooks
+    9. Carousel (react-responsive-carousel)